|Please click any image below to view detailed.

 Perhaps his lack of solid success was due to the fact that he too closely associated to his Magnum character -- something which he trying hard to get away from -- or maybe, it's that Selleck too often seems to playing himself or a caricature thereof.
 His attempt to reprise his role in the sequel Three Men and a Little Lady (1990) did nothing to boost his movie career.

 Still Selleck carries on and still appears on television and in the occasional feature film.
 He has branched out into television producing and helped revitalize Burt Reynold's flagging career with the television series B.L.
 Stryker (1989-90).
 Through the mid '90s, Selleck was a recurring guest on the sitcom Friends.
 In 1997, Selleck revitalized his own movie career by playing the gay news anchor who helps a sexually confused Kevin Kline in the comedy In and Out.

 Got a question?
 Email Mickey Steinborn, President, MauiShirts.com, Inc.

-The images shown on all pages of an Hawaiian shirt or dress is a random selection of the print.
-There are no two prints that are identical; every man's shirt print, boy's shirt print, girl's or women's dress print will be slightly different.
-Each and every garment is unique
+The images depicted on all pages of any Hawaiian shirt or Hawaiian dress is a random selection of the print.
+There are no two prints that are identical; every man's shirt print, boy's shirt print, girl's or women's dress print will be unique.

 MauiShirts.com, Inc., Michael (Mickey) B. Steinborn reserves the right to do, or not to do, business with you.